Waterberg Plateau Park

 There is also unguided 50 kilometres long hiking trail which can be undertaken at own risk.
 Open from April to November, depart every Wednesday from the resort office at 9 o'clock in the morning.
 The trail's duration is 4 days and it ends on Saturdays.
 Hikers have to have all necessary equipment and food.

-Rate: N$ 135 per person.
+Rate: on request.
 Minimum 6 persons.

 There are few true undisturbed, ecologically-sound, natural areas remaining in the world today.
 Areas where animals and plants have been 'spared' and allowed to flourish in their own right.
 Areas sheltered from the havoc wreaked elsewhere by man.
 Namibia however, is fortunate in having a number of areas such as this, one of the most spectacular of these undoubtedly being the Wilderness area of the Waterberg Plateau Park.